mirrexagon/rust-sunvox-sys/README.md

 FFI bindings to the SunVox library (http://warmplace.ru/soft/sunvox).

+## Usage notes

+Because I can't figure out how dynamically link `sunvox.so` with Rust at runtime (the way it is intended to be used in C), this crate expects to link to `libsunvox.so` in a library path.
+So, I installed `sunvox.so` on my system as `libsunvox.so` and patched its soname to be `libsunvox.so`.

 ## Attribution

 - SunVox and the SunVox library are by Alexander Zolotov (http://warmplace.ru).